 Scientific advances are written about and broadcast every day in newspapers, radios, television, and the internet.
 The information to evaluate the validity of these advances is not.
 In this course, students will delve more deeply into popular science articles and critically analyze their accuracy, validity, and viewpoints.
 Topics will include current research that is reported in the popular press to long running scientific debates.
-Prerequisites: BIO 101 and ENG 101 or equivalent.
+Prerequisites: BIO 101 and ENG 101 or equivalent with a grade of C or higher within the last seven years.